Wheeler County Vehicle Impound Guide

 If you're struggling to afford the impound fees, explore these options:

-- Payment plans (some lots offer this): Some impound lots may offer payment plans to spread out the cost over time.
-Call and inquire.
+• Ask the impound lot if a payment plan is available (some offer this): Some impound lots may offer payment plans to spread out the cost over time.
+Call and inquire about this possibility.

 After Retrieval